 4.0 Pathology/Laboratory Areas

 4.1 All activities PPE as per guidance

 5.0 Clinical Areas

 5.1 Providing Care

-5.1.1 Patients with respiratory symptoms/suspected/confirmed COVID-19 who require an aerosol generating procedure Note: • In situations where staff are in the room with a patient and there is a significant risk that an unplanned aerosol generating procedure may need to be performed urgently for example accidental extubation it may be appropriate to wear Hand Hygiene Disposable Single Use Nitrile Gloves Long sleeved disposable gown FFP2 respirator mask Eye Protection
+5.1.
+1 Patients with respiratory symptoms/suspected/confirmed COVID-19 who require an aerosol generating procedure Note: • In situations where staff are in the room with a patient and there is a significant risk that an unplanned aerosol generating procedure may need to be performed Hand Hygiene Disposable Single Use Nitrile Gloves Long sleeved disposable gown FFP2 respirator mask Eye Protection

-5.1.2 Patients with respiratory symptoms/suspected/confirmed COVID-19 who do not require an aerosol generating procedure but do require high contact patient care activities that provide increased risk for transfer of virus and other pathogens to the hands and clothing of healthcare workers including (but not limited to) • Close contact for physical examination / physiotherapy • Changing incontinence wear • Assisting with toileting • Device Care or Use • Wound Care • Providing personal hygiene • Bathing/showering • Transferring a patient • Care activities where splashes/sprays are anticipated Hand Hygiene Disposable Single Use Nitrile Gloves Long sleeved disposable gown Surgical facemask Eye Protection Eye protection is recommended as part of standard infection control precautions when there is a risk of blood, body fluids, excretions or secretions splashing into the eyes.
+5.1.
+Patients with respiratory symptoms/suspected/confirmed COVID-19 who do not require an aerosol generating procedure but do require high contact patient care activities that provide increased risk for transfer of virus and other pathogens to the hands and clothing of healthcare workers including (but not limited to) • Close contact for physical examination / physiotherapy • Changing incontinence wear • Assisting with toileting • Device Care or Use • Wound Care • Providing personal hygiene • Bathing/showering • Transferring a patient • Care activities where splashes/sprays are anticipated Hand Hygiene Disposable Single Use Nitrile Gloves Long sleeved disposable gown Surgical facemask Eye Protection Eye protection is recommended as part of standard infection control precautions when there is a risk of blood, body fluids, excretions or secretions splashing into the eyes.
 Individual risk assessment must be carried out before providing care.
 This assessment will need to include Whether patients with possible COVID-19 are coughing.

-The task you are about to perform 5.1.3 Patients with respiratory symptoms/suspected/confirmed COVID- 19 where the tasks being performed are unlikely to provide opportunities for the transfer of virus/other pathogens to the hands and clothing.
+The task you are about to perform 5.1.3 Patients with respiratory symptoms/suspected/confirmed COVID-19 where the tasks being performed are unlikely to provide opportunities for the transfer of virus/other pathogens to the hands and clothing.
 Low contact activities for example Initial Clinical Assessments Taking a respiratory swab Recording temperature Checking Urinary Drainage Bag Inserting a peripheral IV cannula Administering IV fluids Helping to feed a patient Hand Hygiene Disposable Single Use Nitrile Gloves Disposable Plastic Apron Surgical facemask Eye Protection Eye protection is required to be worn as part of standard infection control precautions when there is a risk of blood, body fluids, excretions or secretions splashing into the eyes.
 Individual risk assessment must be carried out before providing care.
-This assessment will need to include Whether patients with possible COVID-19 are coughing.
-5.2 The task you are about to perform Cleaning 5.2.1 Cleaning where patient is present Hand Hygiene Disposable Plastic Apron Surgical Facemask Household or Disposable Single use Nitrile Gloves
+This assessment will need to include Whether patients with possible 5.2 Cleaning 5.2.1 Cleaning where patient is present Hand Hygiene Disposable Plastic Apron Surgical Facemask Household or Disposable Single use Nitrile Gloves